-The corporation assumes the liability for all acts or omissions of a non-director volunteer, provided that:
+The corporation assumes the liability for all acts or omissions of a volunteer director, volunteer officer, or other volunteer if all of the following are met:

-(i) The volunteer was acting or reasonably believed he or she was acting within the scope of his or her authority;

-- (ii) The volunteer was acting in good faith; - (iii) The volunteer's conduct did not amount to gross negligence or willful and wanton misconduct; - (iv) The volunteer's conduct was not an intentional tort; and

-The volunteer's conduct was not a tort arising out of the ownership, maintenance or use of a motor vehicle as described in Section 209(e)(v) of the Michigan Nonprofit Corporation Act.
+- (i) The volunteer was acting or reasonably believed he or she was acting within the scope of his or her authority; - (ii) The volunteer was acting in good faith; - (iii) The volunteer's conduct did not amount to gross negligence or willful and wanton misconduct; - (iv) The volunteer's conduct was not an intentional tort; and - (v) The volunteer's conduct was not a tort arising out of the ownership, maintenance or use of a motor vehicle for which tort liability may be imposed under section 3135 of the insurance code of 1956, 1956 PA 218, MCL 500.3135.

-This article shall not be deemed a relinquishment or waiver of any kind of Section 7 of the Governmental Liability for negligence Act, being Act No. 170, Public Acts of Michigan, 1964.
+This article shall not be deemed a relinquishment or waiver of any kind of Section 7 of the Governmental Liability for Negligence Act, being Act No. 170, Public Acts of Michigan, 1964.